How To Write a Resume - The Ultimate Guide [2024]

 If you’ve ever asked yourself “How to write a good resume?”
 I hope this article has helped you.
 As a small bonus we’ve found four additional pieces of advice for your resume.
 They will make you appear confident, competent, and professional.

-First of all, where do you think the recruiter gets her very first impression of you?
+First of all, where do you think the recruiter gets their very first impression of you?
 In the email you send along with your resume and cover letter.
 It has to be on point.

 Make sure:

-1. You use the recruiter’s name (just like in your cover letter)
+- You use the recruiter’s name (just like in your cover letter)

-2. It’s well written and without grammatical errors or typos
+- It’s well written and without grammatical errors or typos

-3. You remember to attach your documents (this is a classic error so double check before hitting that send-button)
+- You remember to attach your documents (this is a classic error so double check before hitting that send-button)

-4. You finish with a call to action where you let the recruiter know that you are available on email and phone for any further questions
+- You finish with a call to action where you let the recruiter know that you are available on email and phone for any further questions

 As you can see there are a lot of dos and don’ts when it comes to how to write a resume.
 To make it easier for you to learn how to write a resume, we’ve made a list.
 We hope this will help you navigate the resume-jungle.